microsoft/vivainsights_zoom_int/README.md

 1. Download the Generate Details report from Zoom Admin portal by navigating to:
 	`Admin -> Account Management -> Reports -> Usage Reports -> Active Hosts`
-2. Save the mapping file from WpA Admin and Generate Details report(s) in "Input" folder
+2. Save the mapping file from the Viva Insights Administrator as well the output of the Generate Details report(s) in the `input` folder.

 #### 2.2 Download the Ways of Working Assessment and Meeting Queries

 Actor(s): Viva Insights Analyst

-The Analyst has to run the Ways of Working Assessment, Meeting Queries and save the csv output in "Input" folder.
+The Analyst has to run the following Ways of Working Assessment query, and save the csv output in the `Analyst > input`.

 ### 3. Prepare Zoom files

+Actor(s): Zoom Administrator

-This step will take ~1 minute per actor and an elapsed time of ~3 minutes.
+This step will take ~1 minute and an elapsed time of ~3 minutes.

 Prior to running the following scripts, the Zoom Administrator has to:

 1. Confirm the Input directory has the required files
-	- Output from Generate Meeting Details
+	- Output from "Generate Meeting Details"
-	- Mapping file from Admin
+	- Mapping file received from the Viva Insights Administrator
-2. Navigate to "Script" folder
+2. Navigate to `Admin > script` folder
-3. Run AdminActions.bat
+3. Run `AdminAction.bat`
-4. Point the explorer to "Rscript.exe"
+4. Point the explorer to `Rscript.exe`
 5. Share the output with Viva Insights Analyst

 ### 4. Ingest / Display

 Actor(s): Viva Insights Analyst

-This step will take ~1 minute per actor and an elapsed time of ~4 minutes.
+This step will take ~1 minute to run and an elapsed time of ~4 minutes.

 The Viva Insights Analyst will have to:
-1. Confirm the Input directory has the required files
+1. Confirm the `Analyst > input` directory has the required files
   - Output from Zoom Admin <combined_hashed_output>
   - Ways of Working Assessment
-  - Standard Meeting Query
-2. Navigate to “script” folder and run AnalystActions.bat
+2. Navigate to `Analyst > script` folder and run `AnalystActions.bat`
-3. Point the explorer to “Rscript.exe”
+3. Point the explorer to `Rscript.exe`
-4. Locate the transformed Zoom file in “output” folder
+4. Locate the transformed Zoom file in `Analyst > output` folder
-5. Launch the WOW-Zoom.pbit
+5. Launch the `WOW-Zoom.pbit`*
-6. Provide the csv links to the PBIT from the output folder
+6. Provide the csv links to the PBIT from the output folder*

+*These steps are only relevant for running a Power BI template.
+This is no longer supported in the new version of Viva Insights.

+## Instructions by role - Summary

+There are three roles or actors required in this integration solution:

+1. Zoom Administrator
+2. Viva Insights Administrator
+3. Viva Insights Analyst

+### Instructions for Zoom Administrator

+1. Install R on your machine.
+Instructions for installation are [here](https://cran.r-project.org/bin/windows/base/).
+2. Download the VI-Zoom Administrator Package via this [link](https://github.com/microsoft/vivainsights_zoom_int/archive/refs/heads/main/Admin.zip).
+3. Save the downloaded package in the root directory.
+4. Confirm that the Input directory has the required files:
+  - Output from "Generate Meeting Details"
+  - Mapping file received from the Viva Insights Administrator.
+5. Navigate to `Admin > script` folder.
+6. Run `AdminAction.bat`.
+7. Point the explorer to `Rscript.exe`.
+8. Share the output with Viva Insights Analyst.

+### Instructions for Viva Insights Administrator

+1. Create a mapping file `<email_id, hash_id>` to deidentify Zoom data, in `csv` format.
+This should be saved in the root of the `input` folder, and the file name should have the literal string `mapping file` in the name.
+2. Insert the `hash_id` into the VI organizational data file.

+### Instructions for Viva Insights Analyst

+1. Install R on your machine.
+Instructions for installation are [here](https://cran.r-project.org/bin/windows/base/).
+2. Download the VI-Zoom Analyst Package via this [link](https://github.com/microsoft/vivainsights_zoom_int/archive/refs/heads/main/Admin.zip).
+3. Save the downloaded package in the root directory.
+4. Run the Ways of Working Assessment query, and save the csv output in the `Analyst > input`.
+5. Confirm that the `Analyst > input` directory has the required files:
+  - Output from Zoom Admin <combined_hashed_output>
+  - Ways of Working Assessment query (`csv` file)
+6. Navigate to `Analyst > script` folder and run `AnalystActions.bat`.
+7. Point the explorer to `Rscript.exe`.
+8. Locate the transformed Zoom file in `Analyst > output` folder.

 ## Contributing